-- 21.1 When a Councillor speaks at Council, firstly they should announce their name and ward or Cabinet Portfolio (if more appropriate) and he/she must address the meeting through the Chairman using a microphone and stand where possible. - 21.2 If more than one Councillor wishes to speak, the Chair will ask one to speak, and the other will refrain.
-Other Councillors must remain silent whilst a Councillor is speaking unless they wish to make a point of order or personal explanation. - 21.3 When the Chair of the Council stands during a debate any Councillor(s) then standing must sit down and the Council must be silent.
-Disturbance by Members - 21.3A Where a virtual meeting is taking place or a Member is attending the meeting remotely.
-Members must comply with any Council guidelines on how they should indicate their wish to speak and other rules on participation during the course of debate - 21.4 If a Councillor is guilty of misconduct by persistently disregarding the ruling of the Chair of the Council, or by behaving irregularly, improperly or offensively, or by deliberately obstructing business, any Councillor may move that the Councillor is not further heard.
-If seconded, the motion will be voted on without discussion. - 21.5 If the Councillor continues to behave improperly after such a motion is carried, any Councillor may move either that the Councillor leave the meeting or that the meeting be adjourned for a specified period.
-If seconded, the motion will be voted on without discussion. - 21.6 If there is a general disturbance making orderly business impossible, the Chair of the Council may adjourn the meeting for as long as he or she thinks necessary.
+- 21.1 When a Councillor speaks at Council, firstly they should announce their name and Ward or Cabinet Executive Portfolio (if more appropriate), and he/she must address the meeting through the Chairman.
+Whilst there is no requirement, Councillors are permitted to stand to address Council should they wish to do so. - 21.2 If more than one Councillor wishes to speak, the Chairman will ask one to speak, and the other will refrain.
+Other Councillors must remain silent whilst a Councillor is speaking unless they wish to make a point of order or personal explanation. - 21.3 When the Chairman of the Council stands during a debate any Councillor(s) then standing must sit down and the Council must be silent. - 21.3A Where a virtual meeting is taking place or a Member is attending the meeting remotely, Members must comply with any Council guidelines on how they should indicate their wish to speak and other rules on participation during the course of debate.